 How do I send out an email from the Texas Exes database?

 The Texas Exes staff will send out the emails for you.
 The Texas Exes database will always have the most up to date email information, which is why we always encourage chapters/non-chartered chapters to use this tool.
-Send an email with the text of the email you want sent out to email@example.com.
+Send an email with the text of the email you want sent out to firstname.lastname@example.org.
 The email will be put together in the Texas Exes format and a proof will be sent to you for editing.
 Once the email has been approved, it will be sent to the entire database for that area-both members and nonmembers.
-Chapter and non-chartered chapter emails are sent out on Wednesdays, Thursdays, and Fridays of each week.
+Chapter and network emails are sent out on Wednesdays, Thursdays, and Fridays of each week.
 Please allow 2 business days for your email request.
-For more information on the email request process, read through our Chapter Email Process Document.
+For more information on the email request process, read through our Email Process Document.

 How do I set up a free chapter/non-chartered chapter website hosted by the Texas Exes?